ZacharieBuisson1/mlexplainer/README.md

 **MlExplainer** is a tool designed to tackle a major challenge in advanced Machine Learning for tabular data.

-Indeed, advanced Machine Learning models—such as Boosting algorithms—are often perceived as black boxes.
+Indeed, advanced Machine Learning models - such as Boosting algorithms - are often perceived as black boxes.
 Today, our goal is to provide a way to demystify these models by leveraging mathematical concepts, making it possible to clearly explain how they work to any audience.

 Key Features :